PLAGIARISM - Bionatura journal

 General Principles:

-Originality: Submitted manuscripts should be original work that hasn't been published elsewhere (except for abstracts or conference proceedings).
+Originality: Submitted manuscripts must be original works that have not been published elsewhere (except for abstracts or conference proceedings).

 Proper Citation: All sources used in the research, including published and unpublished works, must be properly cited according to the journal's preferred style guide (e.g., VANCOUVER).

-Self-Plagiarism: Reusing significant portions of your own previously published work without proper citation is also considered plagiarism.
+Self-Plagiarism: Reusing significant portions of one's own previously published work without proper citation is also considered plagiarism.

 Specific Actions Against Plagiarism:

-Rejection of manuscript: If plagiarism is detected during the review process, the manuscript will likely be rejected.
+Rejection of manuscript: If plagiarism is detected during the review process, the manuscript will be rejected.

-Retraction of published article: In severe cases, journals may retract an already published article if plagiarism is discovered after publication.
+Retraction of published article: In severe cases, the journal may retract an already published article if plagiarism is discovered post-publication.

-Author notification: The author(s) will be notified of the plagiarism and the consequences of their actions.
+Author notification: The author(s) will be formally notified of the plagiarism detection and its consequences.

 Back to content